 The Hero Block

 Separate blocks on your website break up copy and images as you scroll down the page.
-The hero block appears as the first section you land on when you type in a URL (website address).
+For example, the hero block appears as the first section you land on when you type in a URL (website address).
 This block takes the most time and energy to craft because it serves as the first impression website visitors have of your company.

 Why?
 Website visitors don’t have time to figure out what you do or how you can help them.
 So, in five seconds, you need to share what you offer, how you make their life better, and how they can buy what you offer.